OpenSUSE: Leap 15.x series

 openSUSE Leap 15 is based on SUSE Linux Enterprise (SLE).
 The name "Leap 15" is meant to match the SUSE Linux Enterprise version it is based on.
 Leap 15 (just like SUSE Linux Enterprise 15) uses Linux kernel 4.12 LTS, and the default desktop is KDE Plasma 5.12 LTS.
 It also allows users to switch to its enterprise variant - SUSE Linux Enterprise 15.
-The Leap 15.4 release uses Linux kernel 5.14.21, GNOME 41 and KDE Plasma 5.24.
-Leap 15.5 entered public beta in February 2023, with a full release planned for June 2023, and is expected to be the final release in the Leap 15.x series.
+Leap 15.5 (released on 7 June 2023) uses Linux kernel 5.14.21, KDE Plasma 5.27 and comes with a new support of Python 3.11.
+It is expected to be the penultimate release of Leap 15, with version 15.6 released on 12 June 2024.

+Leap 16.x series

+openSUSE Leap 16 was released on 1 October 2025, this version is based on SUSE Linux Enterprise 16.
+This version features SELinux as default Linux Security Module replacing AppArmor (AppArmor is still available if users want to use it).
+Agama is used as system installer replacing YaST.
+It also features an improved version of Zypper with support for parallel downloads.

 Version history

 Starting with version Leap (after version 13.2), each major release (e.g. 15.0) is expected to be supported for at least 36 months, until the next major version is available (e.g. 16.0), aligned with SUSE Linux Enterprise Releases.
 Each minor release (e.g. 15.5, 15.6 etc.) is expected to be released annually, aligned with SUSE Linux Enterprise Service Packs, and users are expected to upgrade to the latest minor release within 6 months of its availability, leading to an expected support lifecycle of 18 months.

-Tumbleweed is updated on a rolling basis, and requires no upgrades beyond the regular installation of small updates and snapshots.
+Slowroll and Tumbleweed are updated on a rolling basis, and require no upgrades beyond the regular installation of small updates and snapshots.

 Evergreen was a community effort to prolong maintenance of selected openSUSE versions after they reached official end-of-life before the Leap series.

 From 2009 to 2014, the openSUSE project aimed to release a new version every eight months.
 Prior to the Leap series, versions 11.2-13.2 were provided with critical updates for two releases plus two months, which resulted in an expected support lifetime of 18 months.